- 10 Courses Completed

 Create a new module and learn to use the $http service to get real data into the gem store.

 Learn about new form elements and build a functional footer

-Learn the fundamentals & foundational elements of CSS with CSS Cross-Country.
-Review all the web-styling necessities for front-end efficiency.
+Explore the fundamentals of CSS, and review all the web-styling tools needed for front-end efficiency.

 Adding style, selectors, the cascade, and floats